Guiding-center dynamics in a screw-pinch magnetic field: Introduction

 Here, the dimensionless parameter $\epsilon$ appears as a result of the renormalization of the particle's mass $m \rightarrow \epsilon\,m$ as a way to introduce the dimensional mass-over-charge ratio\cite{Northrop_1963} $m/e$ as an expansion parameter, while the guiding-center canonical momentum ${\bf P}_{\rm gc} \equiv {\sf T}_{\rm gc}^{-1}{\bf P}$ is defined as the guiding-center push-forward of the canonical momentum ${\bf P} \equiv (e/c)\,{\bf A}({\bf x}) + \epsilon\,m{\bf v}$, and $\epsilon\,\vb{\rho}_{\rm gc} \equiv {\sf T}_{\rm gc}^{-1}{\bf x} -{\bf X}_{\rm gc}$ is the guiding-center gyroradius, which is defined as the difference between the guiding-center push-forward of the particle position ${\bf x}$ and the guding-center position ${\bf X}_{\rm gc}$.
 In addition, the Lie-transform guiding-center push-forward operator\cite{Littlejohn_1982} ${\sf T}_{\rm gc}^{-1}$ involved in Eq.~(\ref{eq:mugc_integral}) is defined for an arbitrary phase-space function $f$ by the series expansion in powers of $\epsilon$:

-where the Lie-transform operator ${\sf T}_{n}^{-1} \equiv \exp(\epsilon^{n}{\cal L}_{n})$ is defined in terms of the $n$th-order Lie derivative ${\cal L}_{n} \equiv {\sf G}_{n}\cdot\exd$ generated by the vector field ${\sf G}_{n}$, whose purpose is the remove the gyroangle dependence from the guiding-center dynamics.
+where the Lie-transform operator ${\sf T}_{n}^{-1} \equiv \exp(-\epsilon^{n}{\cal L}_{n})$ is defined in terms of the $n$th-order Lie derivative ${\cal L}_{n} \equiv {\sf G}_{n}\cdot\exd$ generated by the vector field ${\sf G}_{n}$, whose purpose is to remove the gyroangle dependence from the guiding-center dynamics.
 The expansion of the action integral (\ref{eq:mugc_integral}) in powers of $\epsilon$ yields the so-called Kruskal asymptotic series\cite{Kruskal_1962} for the guiding-center magnetic-moment adiabatic invariant.

-While the integral definition (\ref{eq:mugc_integral}) for the guiding-center magnetic moment $\mu_{\rm gc}$ yields the correct expression for the lowest-order magnetic moment $\mu_{0} \equiv \epsilon^{2}\,m|{\bf v}_{\bot}|^{2}/(2\,eB/m)$, it is rarely used to obtain higher-order terms because it involves multiple perturbation expansions in powers of $\epsilon$ before performing the gyroangle averages needed to obtain an explicit expression at a desired perturbation order.
+While the integral definition (\ref{eq:mugc_integral}) for the guiding-center magnetic moment $\mu_{\rm gc}$ yields the correct expression for the lowest-order magnetic moment $\mu_{0}({\bf x},{\bf v}) \equiv \epsilon^{2}\,m|{\bf v}_{\bot}|^{2}/(2\,eB({\bf x})/m)$, which is written here with units of action, it is rarely used to obtain higher-order terms because it involves multiple perturbation expansions in powers of $\epsilon$ before performing the gyroangle averages needed to obtain an explicit expression at a desired perturbation order.
 Instead, by using the standard guiding-center perturbation theory\cite{Littlejohn_1983,Cary_2009} associated with the phase-space transformation from particle coordinates $({\bf x},{\bf p} = m{\bf v})$ to guiding-center coordinates $({\bf X}_{\rm gc},P_{\|{\rm gc}},\mu_{\rm gc},\zeta_{\rm gc})$, the guiding-center magnetic moment is defined as an explicit asymptotic expansion in powers of $\epsilon$: